Make. An. Impression.

 If it’s included in the right places, those viewing will hopefully retain your logo and make an association between your brand and its products.

 Promoting this brand association means you have to ensure the rest of your booth positively reflects your business!

 Using images to make your products the ‘center of attention' will leave users in no doubt that they’re the most important aspect of your stall.

-By including images that display what your products are, what they do and what they can offer, visitors will have all the visuals they need to make a decision about your brand and products.
+By including images that display what your products are, what they do, and what they can offer, visitors will have all the visuals they need to make a decision about your brand and products.

-Having visualizations of products will increase the likelihood of viewers making a purchase from you in future.
+Having visualizations of products will increase the likelihood of viewers making a purchase from you in the future.
 Choose the ones displayed very wisely.